On the Ship (girlxgirlxgirl)

 Three teenage girls, living on the colony ship Horus One as it makes its thirty-year journey across space, have found themselves in an awkward romantic triangle.
 After some dramatic discussions and love confessions, they have decided to try out an unconventional relationship-- they're going to date each other.
 This is their story, one week in.

 This is a one-shot story prototype.
-If it's popular, I will probably end up making a full novel out of it.
+If it's popular, I might expand the story into something bigger.

 - Overall Score